 Table B.7 shows that the limits of Census occupation categories are quantitatively important.
 It reports income information about the Census occupations most common in our sample (panel A) and for all men from the same birth cohorts in the 1940 Census (panel B).
 Twenty percent of Harvard students with a Census occupation are in the broad category "Managers, officials, and proprietors (not elsewhere classified)" and over half of students with a Census occupation are in one of the five most frequent occupations.
-The fact that a handful of occupations covers a large portion of the sample suggests that Census occupation-level measures such as wage-score and occupational prestige may poorly reflect between student variation in our sample by discarding all within Census occupation variation.
+The fact that a handful of occupations covers a large portion of the sample suggests that Census occupation-level measures such as wage-score and occupational prestige may poorly reflect between student variation in our sample by discarding all variation within Census occupation categories.
+One way to quantify this is through the correlation between observed earnings and Census occupation scores.
+In our Harvard sample, this correlation is 0.15, less than one third the value of 0.49 that we obtain for similarly-aged men in the 1940 Census population.
+There are many applications where Census occupation scores are a reasonable measure of career outcomes, but the highly-selected Harvard sample does not appear to be one of them.

-The final point to make here is that limitations of the Census are asymmetric across the groups Harvard students we are particularly interested in here: private feeder students and final club members.
-For example, private feeder students are more likely to be in finance and/or in an upper management position which is likely to show up in Census as "professional, technical, and kindred workers (not elsewhere classified)".
+The final point to make here is that limitations of the Census are asymmetric across the groups of Harvard students we are particularly interested in: private feeder students and final club members.
+For example, private feeder students are more likely to be in finance and/or in an upper management position which is likely to show up in Census as "managers, officials, and proprietors (n.e.c.)".
 Over a third of our Harvard students are in that or a similarly broadly-defined Census occupation.
-Comparing panels A and B of Table B.6, we can examine how well-represented students in our sample are by their Census occupations.
-While students from our sample in all occupations report higher earnings on average than the general population, the discrepencies are larger for broadly-defined occupations.
-For example, Harvard students with a Census occupation of "managers, officials, and proprietors (n.e.c.)" are six times as likely to have top-coded wage income as similarly-aged men on average.
-In contrast, Harvard students categorized as lawyers and judges are only twice as likely to earn top wage income, and Harvard physicians and surgeons are equally likely.
-From these comparisions, we would expect occupation-level measures to perform particularly poorly for the more than a third of students in broadly-defined Census occupations, which would introduce bias unevenly by a key characteristic of interest: high school background.
+Comparing panels A and B of Table B.7 shows that while Harvard students report higher average earnings than the general population across all occupations, the discrepencies are larger for broadly-defined occupations.
+Harvard students in the "managers, officials, and proprietors (n.e.c.)" occupation are six times as likely to have top-coded wage income as similarly-aged men on average.
+In contrast, Harvard students categorized as lawyers and judges are only twice as likely as similarly-aged men to earn top wage income, and Harvard physicians and surgeons are equally likely.
+From these comparisions, we would expect occupation-level measures to perform particularly poorly for the more than a third of students in broadly-defined Census occupations, which would introduce bias unevenly along key dimensions of interest for this study.

 In section 5.6 we analyze room randomization using an alternate wage index that addresses most of these limitations by using Class Report records of social and occupational outcomes in concert with Census reports of wage earnings.
 This amounts to computing predicted wage earnings based on coarse occupation and adult social assocations.
 This has two main advantages over Census-only wage indices.
 The first is that it allows us to exploit the fine-grained variation within elite business careers that shows up in the Class Reports but not the Census.
-The second is that we can construct this index for more than twice as many students as we can for Census wage indices-match rates to Class Reports are higher, and Class Reports are available for more cohorts.
+The second is that we can construct this index for many more students.